ecomaikgolf/BUACShell/README.md

 This way, you benefit from a passwordless login while your credentials stay **a bit more** safe.

-Also we need sudo to install to move the binary to `/usr/bin`
+Also we need sudo to move the binary to `/usr/bin`
 ### What happens if the library software changes?
 BUACShell won't work.